10 Questions You Should Ask Before Hiring a Contractor

 But even though that’s an important consideration, the one area we don’t put enough emphasis on is asking, “Is this contractor going to do the job safely?”

-Nationwide reports that safety isn’t something we should take for granted.
+Safety isn’t something we should take for granted.

-In fact, the most common accidents that happen during a home remodeling project are workers falling from ladders or roof, which can can cause bone fractures.
+In fact, the most common accidents that happen during a home remodeling project are workers falling from ladders or roof, which can cause bone fractures.

 Now imagine if those things happen to a contractor (or to someone in your family!) while your house is under construction.